bejayoharen/bjorg.github.io/_posts/2026-01-25-autonomy-vs-clarity.md

 ### When to use it

 The only way this method works is if you are able to fully absorb all the info needed to make the decision yourself, otherwise you will make the decision incorrectly.
-If you can absorb the full context, make a good decision about it and convince others you are right, this can be a good way to lead.
+If you can absorb the full context, make a good decision about it, and convince others you are right, this can be a good way to lead.

 Company or department roadmaps and strategy often fall into this category.
 For example, if you need various teams to achieve certain objectives by certain dates or in certain ways in order to get to your next round of financing, it probably helps to think it through centrally and disseminate the information.
 The critical thing here is providing clarity about the decision and making sure everyone understands the reasoning, and can get behind the decision easily.

 ### Pitfalls

 The obvious downside of this style is how little autonomy it gives your team.
 However, if they are bought in, they will appreciate the clarity it provides.
-If they are not bought in (ie if the decision is wrong and they know it) it can lead to resentment and loss of trust.
+If they are not bought in (i.e., if the decision is wrong and they know it) it can lead to resentment and loss of trust.

 If taking the time to get buy-in isn't possible, be ready for the repercussions of upsetting someone.
 I've heard stories of people walking out or even quitting on the spot when this goes wrong.
-I like to get buy-in by meeting with everyone one-on-one (in order from the most impacted to the least).
-I work hard to incorporate whatever feedback I get.
+I like to get buy-in by meeting with everyone one-on-one (in order from the most impacted to the least), and I work hard to incorporate whatever feedback I get.

 # Leadership by consensus